UMBC's Health Professions Evaluation Committee (HPEC)

 The credentialing arm of the Health Professions Evaluation Committee acts as an intermediary in the recommendation letter process.
 The Committee collects and stores recommendation letters written for active applicants and then transmits them to the professional school admission committees, along with the HPEC composite letter or executive summary.

-The minimum requirements to access the services of UMBC’s HPEC are fairly consistent from year to year and unless a new policy is implemented, potential applicants can assume that the requirements will be very similar to the ones listed below for the Fall 2014 Cohort.
+The minimum requirements to access the services of UMBC’s HPEC are fairly consistent from year to year and unless a new policy is implemented, potential applicants can assume that the requirements will be very similar to the ones listed below for the next Cohort.

-Requirements are subject to change and potential applicants for the Fall 2015 Cohorts and beyond, should check back to this website for updates and modifications applicable to future cohorts.
+Requirements are subject to change and potential future applicants should check back to this website for updates and modifications applicable to future cohorts.

 UMBC HPEC Cohort Minimum Requirements